diwakarChapagain/adobe_test/README.md

     1×£1 + 1×50p + 2×20p + 1×5p + 1×2p + 3×1p
 How many different ways can £2 be made using any number of coins?
 ```
+#The Reason I have choosen This was i wanted to work on a problem which involves Permutations and Combinations.
 #to Run the Solutions:
 ```
 node coin_sums_31.js